 Soil health is not a fixed, intrinsic soil property but emerges out of interactions.
-Therefore, laboratory methods must be designed which can represent a range of qualitative and quantitative factors which interactions are expected to result in healthy functioning.
-How soils are handled before and during testing also influences the results with the potential for laboratory artifacts.
+Therefore, laboratory methods must be designed which can represent a range of both quantitative and qualitative factors which are expected to relate to healthy functioning.
+The manner in which soils are handled and processed before and during testing also influences the results with a high potential for laboratory artifacts.

-To get to soil health itself Woods End has designed a process called “Natural Soil Testing” that includes the following:
+To approach a realistic test for soil health Woods End has designed a process that includes the following:

 - Minimal sample disturbance: It is common to use powerful grinders to prepare soils before testing, since homogenization is believed to improve soil test reliability, which is does for chemical nutrient tests.
-However, this form of handling, which favors chemical analysis, disrupts and de-structures soil traits relevant to soil health.
+However, this form of handling, disrupts bio-physical features of soil which are highly relevant to soil biological health.
 Woods End applies measures such as soil-rolling to avoid this;

-- Measuring organo-physical traits: Water stable aggregates are among the most dynamic and significant features of a health functioning soil.
+- Measuring organo-physical traits: Water stable aggregates are among the most dynamic features of a healthy functioning soil.
 Woods End has developed a volumetric (“VAST”) method that enables evaluation of erosion-prone vs dispersion-resistant soils;

-- Biological assays: Modern science-based farming has traditionally paid little attention to soil biology.
-To overcome this limitation, assays that are not typically quantitative as soil chemistry is, are required.
-Soil respiration – the release of CO2 by microbes – is used to evaluate biological carbon turnover, a test which the lab has 40 years experience with.
-The deposition and accumulation of organic nitrogen as amino-N forms the basis for a special test for labile amino-N;
+- Biological assays: Modern “science-based” farming has traditionally paid little or no attention to soil biology.
+To overcome this limitation, assays are needed which are not typically quantitative in the manner that soil chemistry is.
+Soil respiration – the release of CO2 by microbes – is a backbone test to evaluate biological carbon turnover, a test which the lab has 40 years experience with.
+The deposition and accumulation of organic nitrogen in soil forms the basis for a new, special test for labile amino-N;

 - Keyed Interpretation: Individual soil health indicators are not universally applicable.
-Wood End’s experimental approach to soil health testing allows up to constantly improve interpretation and to avoid popular generaizations.
+Wood End’s experimental approach to soil health testing allows up to constantly improve interpretation and to avoid popular generalizations.